finbourne/lusid-sdk-csharp-preview/sdk/docs/ReconciliationsApi.md

 ## ReconcileValuation

-> ListAggregationReconciliation ReconcileValuation (List<string> sortBy = null, int? start = null, int? limit = null, string filter = null, ValuationsReconciliationRequest valuationsReconciliationRequest = null)
+> ListAggregationReconciliation ReconcileValuation (ValuationsReconciliationRequest valuationsReconciliationRequest = null)

 [EXPERIMENTAL] Reconcile valuations performed on one or two sets of holdings using one or two configuration recipes.